Ja1993en/README-Generator/README.md

 inquirer

 ##Usage
 video of terminal input get clone.
-Cd into new dir. npm inquirer.
+Cd into new dir. nom inquirer.
 Enter node index.js

 ##Contributing
-If you would like to contribute to this project you can send a email
+If you want to contibute to this project you can send a email

 ##Tests
 none